PEXANE2/azure-docs.tr-tr/articles/iot-edge/how-to-create-transparent-gateway.md

 ---
-title: Saydam bir ağ geçidi cihazı - Azure IOT Edge oluştur | Microsoft Docs
+title: Create transparent gateway device - Azure IoT Edge | Microsoft Docs
-description: Azure IOT Edge cihazı, aşağı akış cihazlardan bilgi işleyebilen saydam bir ağ geçidi olarak kullanma
+description: Use an Azure IoT Edge device as a transparent gateway that can process information from downstream devices
 author: kgremban
 manager: philmea
 ms.author: kgremban